-Fidelity has teamed up with iShares®/BlackRock®, the leading ETF provider, to offer free online purchases of 65 commission-free iShares ETFs with broad and diverse asset classes.
-This commission-free ETF trade offer more than doubles our current commission-free lineup of iShares ETFs.
-In addition, we will continue to offer the ability to trade Fidelity's own ETF, the Fidelity® NASDAQ Composite Index® Tracking Stock Fund (ONEQ), commission-free.
+Fidelity has teamed up with iShares®/BlackRock®, the leading ETF provider, to offer free online purchases of 70 commission-free iShares ETFs with broad and diverse asset classes.
+In addition, we will continue to offer the ability to trade Fidelity's own ETFs commission-free.
 We encourage you to use Fidelity's broad research and guidance capabilities when deciding which ETFs might be best for your investment portfolio.

-iShares® has done a great job creating 10 building-block, iShares Core ETFs that most investors can use to build a strong portfolio with traditional equity and bond funds.
-Considering our vast customer base and their needs, we felt it was important to also offer the ability to expand on these products with different asset classes, such as real estate, commodities, and other strategic ETFs, like dividend-producing ETFs and minimum volatility funds.
+iShares has done a great job of creating a selection of ETFs that cover a wide variety of asset classes, styles and market capitalizations.
+At the heart of this selection are the iShares core ETFs that most investors can use to build a strong portfolio with traditional equity and bond funds.
+Fidelity offers 15 iShares Core ETFs commission-free.
+In addition, given our vast customer base and their needs, we felt it was important to also offer the ability to expand on these products with different asset classes, such as real estate, commodities, and other strategic ETFs, like dividend-producing ETFs and minimum volatility funds.

 ETFs offer flexibility because you can trade them throughout the day, plus you have the ability to set stop and limit orders, as well as sell a security short.
 ETFs also allow you to invest in a slice of the market, since many ETFs track narrow market indexes.
 They may also be tax-efficient because they do not sell shares to meet redemptions and do not trade frequently, so year-end capital gains distributions may tend to be lower.

-Yes, if you sell a commission-free ETF within 30 days of purchase, you will be charged a short-term trading fee equal to a regular trade ($7.95).
+Yes, if you sell a commission-free ETF within 30 days of purchase, you will be charged a short-term trading fee equal to a regular trade (4.95).
 Even if you are charged this short-term trading fee, because you paid no commission on the buy, you end up being charged less than a regular round-trip trade ($15.90).
 On FAST®, Fidelity's automated phone system, the short-term trading fee is $12.95.
-However, we are offering a promotional period, between 03/13/2013 and 09/30/2013, where no short-term trading fees will be charged.

 Shares held for 30 days or longer are not subject to the trading fee.
-All shares purchased on or prior to September 30 are immediately considered long-term, even if they haven't been held for 30 days.
 If you have multiple lots that were acquired on different dates, the oldest shares will be depleted first, even if you've elected other shares to deplete for tax purposes.

 Other important rules to note: